Malinoski/oob_activity/README.md

-# ownCloud Activity App For External Database
+# ownCloud Activity App For External ("Out-Of-Band") Database

 ## Description
-The app [activity](https://github.com/owncloud/activity), version 1.1.23, was modified to use its own external database for activity data.
-This modified app was only tested for ownCloud 7.0.4 and PostgreSQL 9.3.6.
+The oob_activity app modifies the original app [activity](https://github.com/owncloud/activity) version 1.1.23, provided for ownCloud, to use its own external ("out-of-band") database for activity data.
+The oob_activity app was only tested for ownCloud 7.0.4 and PostgreSQL 9.3.6.

 ## Instalation
 - Backup your ownCloud and database.